MaxRicik/twitch-reader/README.md

 It have only one function now, and that's message sorting according to which hashtag is included in the message. ***Hashtags must be separated by space, otherwise the program will not catch that message.*** You are deciding, which hashtags will be catched by your list of hashtags in the settings.

 ## Setup
 Setup is pretty easy.
 You need to fill only a few data.
 For this purpose is GUI program `config.exe`.
+If the program exit immediately, most likely you haven't entered your parameters correctly.

 ### Filling the data
 - main